Poon Hill Trek 5 Days at a glance

 5-Day Poon Hill Trek Highlights

-- Short and easy trek suitable for beginners, families, and travelers of all fitness levels.
+- Short and easy trek that suits most beginners, families, and people with a normal level of fitness.
 You do not need prior trekking experience to enjoy this adventure.

 - Engage yourself in the rich culture of Nepal through visits to Gurung and Magar villages.
 Experience local traditions, hospitality, and even homestays for a genuine cultural connection.

 - Witness breathtaking panoramic sunrise views over the Annapurna and Dhaulagiri ranges from the famous Poon Hill viewpoint at 3,210 meters.
-The scenery is unforgettable and a perfect highlight of your trek.
+Many trekkers say this is the best moment of the whole trek.

 - Get close to iconic Himalayan peaks such as Mount Annapurna South at 7,219 meters, Mount Machhapuchhre also known as Fishtail Peak, Hiunchuli, and Nilgiri.
-Every viewpoint offers spectacular photo opportunities.
+There are many good places along the trail to stop and take photos.

 - Hike to Poon Hill, Nepal’s premier viewpoint for sunrise over the Annapurna region.
 The early morning climb rewards you with 360-degree views of the majestic Himalayas.